-The feedback we have received thus far on the channels that worked, has been super positive – we are glad you loved it.
-We all had great fun ourselves whether reporting from a bike, the car, and the GFNY studio or like myself, the summit of Bear Mountain.
+The feedback we’ve received thus far on the channels that worked, has been super positive – we are glad you loved it.
+We all had great fun ourselves, whether reporting from a motorbike, the lead car, the GFNY studio or like myself, the summit of Bear Mountain.

-In the thick fog I arrived atop Bear with race announcer Steve Fleck who was announcing (for the first time) all the Bear 50 finishers.
-On the other side of the Bear finish, is the vista.
+In the thick fog, I arrived atop Bear with race announcer Steve Fleck who was announcing (for the first time) all the Bear 50 finishers.
+On the other side of the Bear finish line, is the vista.
 At 7:30am on Sunday, the vista was nowhere insight.
 Check out the first video clip here.

-The leader Cedric Haas from France came through at 8:53am, that’s an average of just under 25mph.
-He did not stop, and neither did the chasing peloton.
-Not to be expected, you can check out their brief arrival and disappearance here.
+The leader Cedric Haas from NYC came through at 8:53am, that’s an average of just under 25mph!
+He did not stop, and neither did the chasing peloton, which was to be expected.
+You can check out their brief arrival and disappearance here.

 As for next year, did you enjoy having the opportunity to have a chat and be featured on the GFNY Live stream?
 Did you miss speaking to me?
 Any comments for our reporting station next year?